W.Va. aviation units to deploy, return from the Middle East

 |0

-This work, W.Va. aviation units to deploy, return from the Middle East, by MSgt De-Juan Haley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, W.Va. aviation units to deploy, return from the Middle East, by Maj.
+Holli Nelson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT